The pros and cons of DIY graphic design services

 The reason why this article reads like a dirty confessional is because for professional graphic designers, Canva could be a gut punch to the bottom line.
 Why would anyone need to hire a professional designer if they can do it themselves for free?

-Mike and I are Adobe nerds and we always will be.
-InDesign, PhotoShop and Illustrator are our go-to design applications.
-So, naturally, I thumbed my nose at Canva for a long time until a couple weeks ago.
-I decided to break down and try the mobile app, because it’s important to stay on top of trending technology and techniques in my line of work.
-But also because professional creatives need to find a way to work with DIY marketing tools.
-They aren’t going anywhere.
+I am an Adobe nerd.
+InDesign, PhotoShop and Illustrator are typically my go-to design applications.
+I decided to use Canva in part to stay on top of trending technology and techniques in my line of work and also because professional creatives need to find a way to work with DIY marketing tools.

-Overall, I found Canva to be a lot of fun to play with.
+Overall, I found Canva fun and easy to use.
 It felt less like work and more like when I discovered the first version of Windows Paint when I was 9.
 Like any free marketing tool, however, there are limitations.
 Here are the pros and cons of Canva that everyone should know.

 PRO: Canva saves time

 I love the time-saving aspect of Canva for small social media graphics.
 I created two infographics for Bragg Media’s blog on repurposing content that I also used on LinkedIn and Pinterest.
 Each social media outlet has different size requirements or aspect ratios, so having an option to quickly choose a template with the correct size is a boon.
-However, if you want to take the same design for Facebook and automatically resize it for LinkedIn or Twitter, that will cost extra.
+However, if you want to take the same design for Facebook and automatically resize it for LinkedIn or Twitter, you will have to upgrade to Canva Pro.

 CON: Canva has limited free templates and graphics

 Customization also means stock photos and graphics from their depository.
 However, there is a cap on the number of free graphics and photos from which you can choose.
-I wasn’t that impressed with the paid-for options either.
-They were cheesy and generic.
+Some of the paid-for templates, graphics and photos are cheesy and generic.

 PRO: Canva has an intuitive interface any technological novice can use